Thursday, December 18, 2025

 *Be sure to check out our Activities Calendar and the Events page on our website to learn about more upcoming opportunities!

-The September edition of our "FYI" Newsletter is available in the Gathering Place or the center section of the Sanctuary.
+The December edition of our "FYI" Newsletter is available in the Gathering Place or the center section of the Sanctuary, and December is coming soon!
 The FYI contains information about upcoming events, care group opportunities, giving and attendance information, and more.

 If you have information you would like to communicate, communication request forms are available from the church office, in the Gathering Place, or online.